zzantozz/media-tools/bsg/README.md

 1. Touches the done file in `cache/done` when it finishes, but only after checking the log output with the `done.sh` script.

+Additional features:

+Setting `QUALITY=rough` makes the script use a faster, lower-quality video encoder and output to the ripping directory instead of the true output directory.
+This feature lets you more quickly test any video cuts you've made.